Why Chewing on One Side is Harmful: 7 Causes and Easy Fixes

 Have a thorough examination done by a dentist to rule out tooth decay, infection or any other dental issues.

 Treating the pain and sensitivity at the source is essential to help reduce or eliminate dental pain/sensitivity.
-An underlying issue that cannot be seen by the naked eye may require an X-ray to assess the area.
+An underlying issue that the naked eye cannot see may require an X-ray to assess the area.

 The different types of X-rays you may have at the dental office.